Northern Pike — Research & Methodology (v3)

 Study limitations (Kuparinen 2010)

-Northern Pike v1 is based on a single open-access study.
+Northern Pike v3 is still mainly anchored to a single open-access study.
 We disclose the following limitations so users do not assume ratings apply universally:

 - Single location: One small lake (25 ha), Kleiner Döllnsee, north-east Germany (N52°59′, E13°34′).